 e-Statements and e-Notices

-e-Statements and e-Notices are available FREE to all of our members who are enrolled in our Remote Banking product.
+e-Statements and e-Notices are available FREE to all of our members who are enrolled in our Digital Banking product.
 Please contact a Member Services Representative for details or to answer any of your questions.

 e-Statements are monthly electronic statements that are available to all of our members at no charge (if you choose paper statements, a fee does apply).
-You must be enrolled in Remote Banking to qualify.
+You must be enrolled in Digital Banking to qualify.
 Please contact a Member Services Representative for details or questions.

 When you enroll in e-Statements, you’ll get a secure, convenient and environmentally friendly way to access your monthly statements.